Davidevlops/JS-DSA/Data-structures-graphs.md

 - **Cyclic Graph:** A cyclic graph is a type of graph that contains at least one cycle, which is a closed path in the graph where the starting node and ending node are the same.
 In other words, a cyclic graph is a graph that has a sequence of edges that forms a loop, allowing traversal from a node back to itself by following the edges of the cycle.

+- **Acyclic Graph:** An acyclic graph, also known as a DAG (Directed Acyclic Graph), is a type of graph that does not contain any cycles.
+In other words, it is a directed graph in which it is impossible to traverse through the graph and return to the starting node by following the direction of the edges.

 ### Conclusion

 In this episode, we have comprehensively discussed stacks and queues as a type of linear data structure in JavaScript.
 We implemented a detailed example demonstrating how to create and manipulate them, covering various operations.
 In the next episode, we'll explore graphs as a type of non-linear data structure.